A feature wall can be a focal point in any room. Here is a quick, easy, and budget-friendly DIY Feature wall that I created.

-My current office is a box shaped space with no interesting architectural elements and ran the risk of being too office’y.
+My current office is a box-shaped space with no interesting architectural elements and run the risk of being too office’y.
 I needed a beautiful warm space where I could have meetings and people would feel comfortable and nice.
-I set out to clearly demarcate them and I realized the only way to deal with that was to split them in four quadrants to use the space effectively.
+I set out to clearly demarcate them and I realized the only way to deal with that was to split them into four quadrants to use the space effectively.
 Here is an Instagram of what I had in mind for my space.

-I looked up the Asian paints catalogue and got a color that looked like black to me, but when I did the test patch on the wall, it turned out to be a reddish brown.
+I looked up the Asian paints catalog and got a color that looked like black to me, but when I did the test patch on the wall, it turned out to be a reddish-brown.
 Nothing can be more disappointing than wanting to start painting and realizing you have the wrong color.
-Instead of revisiting the color guide, I decided to do a chalk board black.
+Instead of revisiting the color guide, I decided to do a chalkboard black.

 This is what I got at the end of it.
 While I loved the black wall, I dint want it to absorb all the light.
 So the best way to reflect light is to use a mirror.
 I had previously used Bhuj Mirrors on my bedroom wall.

-I believe, why use just one when you can use many.
-So I picked up some more mirrors of different shapes and sizes from Gurjari and up the went on the wall.
-Any kind of gallery wall needs planning, so since this was a black board wall, it was all the more easy to draw them out before hanging them.
+I believe, why to use just one when you can use many.
+So I picked up some more mirrors of different shapes and sizes from Gurjari and they went on the wall.
+Any kind of gallery wall needs planning, so since this was a blackboard wall, it was all the easier to draw them out before hanging them.

 Then all it took was getting a carpenter to drill the holes and put up the screws.

 So here is my little piece of drama in my office space.

 This is the first arrangement that I styled in front of my DIY Feature wall.
 Subsequently, the wall has seen other arrangements too.
 Here are a few of my posts on Instagram